skv-1180/ICPC-Template/README.md

-This is a CP - template created by me and Yash
+This is a Competitive Programming template created by me (Shubham) and Yash It can be used in ICPC team contest